NikoLicht/portfolio/src/pages/blog/relaxing_content.md

 </iframe>

 ### Photography
 Featuring another of my hobbies here, analog photography.
-You will find many instructional videos about how to shoot a camera, how to use a light-meter, how to use the different rules, but they can at times become very clinical which is far removed from the reality of shooting on film.
-I like the somewhat new channel [Kodak Took My Money](https://www.youtube.com/@KodakTookMyMoney) for the relaxed and more 'real life' vibe of analog photography.
+You will find many instructional videos about how to shoot a camera, how to use a light-meter, how to use the different rules, but they can at times become very clinical which is far removed from the reality of shooting on film. <mark>I like the somewhat new channel [Kodak Took My Money](https://www.youtube.com/@KodakTookMyMoney) for the relaxed and more 'real life' vibe of analog photography</mark>.
 Highly recommend the content and the humor.

 <iframe
     class="iframe-youtube"